 Lighting may not be as exciting as choosing a color palette or selecting the perfect hardware, but it’s essential to designing a functional closet.

-Give A Chic Statement
+Give a Chic Statement

 Giving a built-in dressing room/closet a prominent feature can have a wonderful dramatic effect.
-A smoky gray scheme is perfect for adding a sophisticated touch to a wardrobe.
-Plus, with all that joinery involved, it’s nice to have a smooth, subtle pattern to break up the storage walls.
+A smoky gray scheme adds a sophisticated touch to a wardrobe.

 Keeping Things Calm

-Another dressing room idea includes creating a stylish and relaxing space which is often a priority when designing a built-in dressing room/closet, and never more so than when the built-in closet is open to the bedroom.
+Another dressing room idea includes creating a stylish and relaxing space, which is often a priority when designing a built-in dressing room/closet, and never more so than when the built-in closet is open to the bedroom.

 Having something soft under your feet is also essential, so continue with the rug in the bedroom or choose a thick pile rug to complement the space.

-Include A Compact Vanity Table
+Include a Compact Vanity Table

 Choose Bazan Wood for Elegant Cabinets

-Paint The Ceiling For A Pop Of Color
+Paint the Ceiling for a Pop of Color

 Get Creative With Wallpaper

 Built-in wardrobes don’t have to be boring or conventional.
 The dressing room is the perfect place to experiment with style.
-A smart way to soften the walls of wardrobe doors in the dressing room is to cover them with a nice wallpaper.
+A smart way to soften the walls of wardrobe doors in the dressing room is to cover them with nice wallpaper.

 Keeping It Simple With a Calm Color Palette

 Use the same neutral color shade on furniture and walls with a velvety matte finish to create a light-reflecting envelope effect without acting harshly.
-Then add hidden hinges, sleek hardware, a minimalist pendant, and comfortable seating to complete the look.
+Then, add hidden hinges, sleek hardware, a minimalist pendant, and comfortable seating to complete the look.

 Choose Glass Front Cabinetry